YourAverageMo/auto-silence-cut/README.md

 > [!NOTE]
 > Works best with well processed audio (clearly defined silent parts).
+>
-There is a threshold adjustment, but you might have to experiment around with it to get a good result depending on your audio source.
+> There is a threshold adjustment, but you might have to experiment around with it to get a good result depending on your audio source.

+> [!WARNING]
+> Blackmagicdesign did remove the ability to use scripts with a GUI in the free version of DavinciResolve with version 19.1 [Source](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=149311&p=1100366#p1100366)
+>
+> This script still works with older versions or DaVinci Resolve Studio without any problems.

 <!-- omit in toc -->
 ## Love it?
 Wanna Support?